 SPORTS AT LOWER KERSAL

 Residential holidays at Prestatyn and Lledr Hall have a strong physical activity emphasis and school employs a qualified sports coach to deliver/support PE lessons throughout all phases/key stages.
 Our sports coach works each morning with children in our EYFS to help develop their fine and gross motor skills and also to give them an early love of physical activity and movement which we hope they will keep for the rest of their lives.
-School further benefits from the employment of our sports coach by helping support and enhance the delivery of PE within school through the demonstration of moves, by increasing teacher knowledge and to further enhance lunchtime provision.
+School further benefits from the employment of our sports coach by helping support and enhance the delivery of PE within school through the demonstration of moves, by increasing teacher knowledge and to further enhance before school and lunchtime provision.
 Initially a large percentage of our Sports Premium Grant was used to employ our coach.
 Since 2015 there has been a year on year reduction in this contribution to ensure the sustainability of this work.

 Lower Kersal is fully committed to providing an accessible and inclusive sports curriculum offer.
 We use funding to help purchase additional specialist equipment or staff if this is needed to enable a pupil to take part in a sporting event or activity.
 This provision creates opportunities where our children can realise their basic rights and enhance their physical and mental wellbeing.

 Working in Partnership With the Irwell EIP